 Condensation in Air Conditioning

-The very next one in my list of the top 6 most common examples of condensation is the water that comes out from your air conditioner.
+The very next one in my list of the top 6 most common examples of condensation in everyday life is the water that comes out from your air conditioner.
 Yup, you heard me right.

 The air conditioner’s evaporator coil cools the warm air that passes over it by absorbing the heat and moisture present in the air.
 Hence, as a result, water droplets form.